manuel-192/Antergos/Antergos-packages/README.md

 For example, and .odt file can be associated to program libreoffice.

 ### eat
 An easy to use pastebin helper.
-Eat files or command outputs and send them to pastebin.
+"Eat" files or command outputs and send them to pastebin.

 ### pkg-analyze-antergos
 Show Antergos packge versions compared to Arch and AUR counterparts.